Joseph McElroy shares field notes and reflections from Mount St. Helens.

 My environment is multiple.
-Answering the self-reflecting processes outside me that I know anything about and others that I might find out about and will doubtless explore before I know.
+Answering the self-reflecting processes outside me that I don't know anything about and others that I might find out about and will doubtless explore before I know.
 Between eruptions we forget where we are.

 [Also in ebr, McElroy recounts his experience of the 2001 terrorist attack on New York City in 9/11 Emerging.
 Reviews of McElroy's fiction include Steffen Hantke, Andrew Walser, and Alicia Miller on Actress in the House; Charles Molesworth on The Letter Left to Me; and William S. Wilson on the concept of the "field novel."]